 L’Appart by David Lebovitz a Book and Swedish Meatballs Recipe

-While we were in Provence last fall, I began reading L’Appart: The Delights and Disasters of Making My Paris Home.
+While in Provence last fall, I began reading L’appart: The Delights and Disasters of Making My Paris Home.
 Why read about Paris ex-pat experiences while living in the South of France?
-There were several reasons I wanted to read this book, starting with the fact that I love David Lebovitz’s culinary style, and I do dream of living in France more full-time.
+I wanted to read this book for several reasons, starting with the fact that I love David Lebovitz’s culinary style, and I dream of living in France full-time.

 Book by David Lebovitz